Demeter: Favour myths

 Hierax, a man of justice and distinction, set up sanctuaries for Demeter and received plenteous harvests from her in return.
-When the tribe neglected Poseidon favour of Demeter, the sea god destroyed all of her crops, so Hierax sent them instead his own food and was transformed into a hawk by Poseidon.
+When the tribe neglected Poseidon in favour of Demeter, the sea god destroyed all of her crops, so Hierax sent them instead his own food and was transformed into a hawk by Poseidon.

 Besides giving gifts to those who were welcoming to her, Demeter was also a goddess who nursed the young; all of Plemaeus's children born by his first wife died in a cradle; Demeter took pity on him and reared herself his son Orthopolis.
 Plemaeus built a temple to her to thank her.
 Demeter also raised Trophonius, the prophetic son of either Apollo or Erginus.

 Other accounts

 Demeter seems to have accompanied Dionysus when he descended into the Underworld to retrieve his mother Semele in order to visit her now married daughter, and perhaps lead her back to the land of the living for the remainder of the year.
 In many vases from Athens Dionysus is seen in the company of mother and daughter.

 Once Tantalus, a son of Zeus, invited the gods over for dinner.
 Tantalus, wanting to test them, cut his son Pelops, cooked him and offered him as a meal to them.
-They all saw through Tantalus' crime except Demeter, who ate Pelops' shoulder before the gods brought him back to life.
+They all saw through Tantalus's crime except Demeter, who ate Pelops's shoulder before the gods brought him back to life.